valtimo-platform/valtimo-documentation/using-valtimo/form-view-model/error-handling.md

 This exception will be caught and converted into a FormError object which will be returned to the frontend.

-`FormException` also has a component property that in case you want the message to be displayed for a specific component.
+`FormException` also has a component property in case you want the message to be displayed for a specific component.

 Leaving the component empty will result in a message above the form.